 And the right to nature is not just part of our legal system.
 It’s fundamental to the concept of liberty, a necessary condition for any legitimate form of social contract.
 The right to nature, conceived specifically as a wilderness or regenerative ecological standard, is the highest environmental baseline possible.
 It’s the gold standard against which any environmental protection efforts must be judged.
 We are facing the climate crisis and other ecological catastrophes because we’ve failed to protect this right.

 The Trump administration is taking the position that we have no such right, and that they have the authority to exploit and wipe out nature.
 Is it time for a second American Revolution?
 How many died to protect freedom in the past?
 Those opposed to a right to nature are a threat to our freedom, and to our kids’ freedom.
 Without nature the social contract is over, the deal is off, and we will be subject to the influence of others against our will.
 Those behind the climate crisis are like foreign invaders threatening us, and the case before the Ninth Circuit will help decide how we deal with them.
-Fair Start Movement is deeply committed to the case, in part because better family planning is the best way to restore nature, and protect our rights.
+Having Kids is deeply committed to the case, in part because better family planning is the best way to restore nature, and protect our rights.

 TAKE ACTION: YOU HAVE A FUNDAMENTAL HUMAN RIGHT TO NATURE.
 The heads of these companies, along with the Trump administration, are violating it.
 Find and peacefully engage them to change their ways, tell us how you did it, and we will publicize your story.
 One very effective way for them to change their ways is through funding Fair Start family planning.
-Fair Start Movement is starting to make the just and morally undeniable demand for those resources.
+Having Kids is starting to make the just and morally undeniable demand for those resources.
 Together we can protect our rights, and ensure freedom for ourselves and our kids.